fatemark/listing.alphpad.com/listings/ans/about.md

 ---
 ## Community
 ANS has been built by and for the community.
-Join the ANS Army today and embark on the journey of fostering collaboration and making the Alephium system more cohesive.
+Join the ANS Army today and embark on the journey of fostering collaboration for making a more cohesive Alephium ecosystem.

 Official Website: https://alephium.domains
 Twitter: https://x.com/AlphNameService